Alfresco/acs-deployment/docs/helm/README.md

 For the best results we recommend [deploying ACS to AWS EKS](./eks-deployment.md).
 If you have a machine with at least 16GB of memory you can also [deploy using Docker for Desktop](./docker-desktop-deployment.md).

+The recommended cluster resources for the Enterprise version with the components enabled by default are: at least 3 nodes with 12 cpu cores and 32 GB of memory in total.
+You can install with lower requirements by fine tuning the [resource requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) available in the [values](../../helm/alfresco-content-services/values.yaml) for each component.

 There are also several [examples](./examples) showing how to deploy with various configurations:

 * [Deploy with AWS Services (S3, RDS and MQ)](./examples/with-aws-services.md)